NoahStolk/DevilDaggersSurvivalEditor/ReadMe.md

 - The player's jump height is equivalent to 1 tile height (1/4 of a tile).
 - The player's dagger jump height is just below 5 tile heights.
 So, from tile height 0, you can dagger jump on a tile with height 4, but not 5.
 - The player's double dagger jump height is just below 8 tile heights.
 So, from tile height 0, you can double dagger jump on a tile with height 7, but not 8.

-### GUI explanation

-#### The arena
-- Left click on a tile to enable or disable it.
-- Scroll on a tile to change its height.
-- Right click on a tile to manually set its height.
-- The shrink preview shows a rough approximation of what the arena will be like at which second.
-This isn't entirely accurate because the application only uses 8x8 pixels per tile.

-#### The spawns list
-- The end loop is made bold.

 ## Credits